ethereum/EIPs/EIPS/eip-draft-whisper.md

 **Status** [`0`]

-This packet contains two objects: integer (0x00).
-Might be followed by some arbitrary data in future versions, which should be gracefully ignored for future compatibility.
+This packet contains two objects: integer message code (0x00) followed by a list of values: integer version, float PoW requirement, and bloom filter, in this order.
+The bloom filter paramenter is optional; if it is missing or nil, the node is considered to be full node (i.e. accepts all messages).
+The format of PoW and bloom filter please see below (message codes 2 and 3).

-This message should be send after the initial handshake and prior to any other messages.
+Status message should be send after the initial handshake and prior to any other messages.

 **Messages** [`1`, `whisper_envelopes`]

-This packet contains two objects: integer (0x01) followed by a list (possibly empty) of Whisper Envelopes.
+This packet contains two objects: integer message code (0x01) followed by a list (possibly empty) of Whisper Envelopes.

 This packet is used for sending the standard Whisper envelopes.

 **PoW Requirement** [`2`, `PoW`]

-This packet contains two objects: integer (0x02) followed by a single floating point (32 bits) value of PoW.
+This packet contains two objects: integer message code (0x02) followed by a single floating point value of PoW.
+This value is the IEEE 754 binary representation of 64-bit floating point number.
 Values of qNAN, sNAN, INF and -INF are not allowed.
+Negative values are also not allowed.

 This packet is used by Whisper nodes for dynamic adjustment of their individual PoW requirements.
 Receipient of this message should no longer deliver the sender messages with PoW lower than specified in this message.